-Slot machine history began when, in 1887, a mechanical engineer named Charles Fey in San Francisco invented the first Slot machine.
-As a result, the machines were handmade and Fey arranged for them to be placed in bars and small gambling halls.
-Fey charged 50 percent of the take as the rental fee
+Slot machine history began in 1887, when a mechanical engineer in San Francisco invented the first Slot machine.
+This was Charles Fey.
+These slot machines were handmade and Fey arranged for them to be placed in bars and small gambling halls.
+Fey charged 50 percent of the take as the rental fee.

-Although completely mechanical, with no electric (much less electronic) components, it’s most noteworthy that the first Slots looked quite similar to today’s slots.
-Although they seemed like the same, the original symbols were also different.
-In comparison, the familiar fruit symbols only appeared later as the entertainment machines started becoming popular.
+The most noteworthy thing about early slots is that they looked so similar to todays slots.
+The slots were completely mechanical, and with no electric (much less electronic) components.
+Although they seemed similar, the original symbols were also different.
+The familiar fruit symbols only appeared later as the entertainment machines started becoming popular.

 The original slot machines

-Charles Fey’s original machines consisted of simple symbols such as bells, stars, playing card images and horseshoes, and as a result were dubbed the “Liberty Bells.”
-Without knowing it, Charles Fey created slot machine history by revolutionizing the early casino industry with this simple game.
+Charles Fey’s original machines consisted of simple symbols such as bells, stars, playing card images and horseshoes.
+These were dubbed the “Liberty Bells.”
+Without knowing it, Charles Fey created slot machine history.
+Charles Fey changed the casino floor forever with his introduction of this simple game.

-The Liberty Bell Saloon and Restaurant in Reno, Nevada still holds the original Liberty Bell machine.
-It would award reel spinners a maximum 20-coin profit for hitting the right combination.
-As a result of its popularity after its introduction, inveterate gamers agreed that Slot machines would be “the next big thing.”
+You will find the original Liberty Bell Slot Machine at the Liberty Bell Saloon and Restaurant in Reno, Nevada.
+Players of the slot reels would receive a maximum 20-coin profit for hitting the right combination.
+The slot machine was a huge success from day one.
+Top gamblers of the day agreed that Slot machines would be “the next big thing.”

-In 1907, Charles Fey became partners with the Mills Novelty Company and began to produce a line of new slot machines.
+In 1907, Charles Fey became partners with the Mills Novelty Company.
+TOgether they began to produce a line of new slot machines.
 The first was the Mills Liberty Bell.
-In 1910 or 1911, the Mills Company created the very first fruit-symbol machine, which it named the “Operator Bell.”
-Early machines were made of cast iron; making them difficult to carry from casino to casino.
-As a result, in 1915 the first wood-cabinet Slots were seen.
+In 1910 or 1911, the Mills Company created the very first fruit-symbol machine.
+This was named the “Operator Bell.”
+Early machines were made of cast iron.
+This made them difficult to carry from casino to casino.
+As a result of this weight issue, the first wood-cabinet Slots were seen in 1915.
 The lighter material made it easier for Fey and the Mills firm to deliver the machines to various locations.